This Sexist Cartoon Everyone Is Freaking Out About Is Actually Fetish Porn

 “Just wanted to say I’m sorry for all the flak you’ve gotten over this misunderstood picture!
 Hopefully people will either take the time to enlighten themselves and find context, or move on.
 Either way, good luck <3”

-9. Whilst the cartoon was intended for a specific client, they understand the reaction to it.
+9. While the cartoon was intended for a specific client, Sortimid understands the reaction to it.

-“Perhaps it was naïve of me to assume it was “just another transformation”.
+“Perhaps it was naïve of me to assume it was ‘just another transformation.’
 People don’t see it as ‘porn’ so they assume it must be a statement.
 Their criticism is valid.
 I apologize for advancing those stereotypes.
 I strive to create erotica that is both sexy and feminist.
-I It seems, in this case, I have failed spectacularly and for that, I apologize.
+It seems, in this case, I have failed spectacularly and for that, I apologize.
 If there’s anything I can do to make up for it, please let me know.”

-- President Donald Trump ranted on Twitter after reports revealed campaign aides were in touch with Russian intelligence.
+- Over two dozen people were injured after a truck crashed into a crowd at a Mardi Gras parade, New Orleans police said.

-- A diplomat was found dead in Russia's consulate on Election Day.
-NYPD closed the case, but who was he and why did he die?
+- President Trump said he will skip the White House correspondents' dinner.
+On Friday, he called the media "the enemy of the people."